 In order to achieve its investment objective, the investment policy of this Fund is to invest in a portfolio of equity securities that so far as possible and practicable consists of the component securities of the S&P Global Timber & Forestry Index, this Fund's Benchmark Index.
-The Fund intends to replicate the constituents of the Benchmark Index by holding all the securities comprising the Benchmark Index in a similar proportion to their weightings in the Benchmark Index.
-In order to replicate its Benchmark Index, this Fund may invest up to 20% of its Net Asset Value in shares issued by the same body.
+The Fund intends to replicate the constituents of the Benchmark Index by holding all the securities comprising the Benchmark Index, this Fund may invest up to 20% of its Net Asset Value in shares issued by the same body.
 This limit may be raised to 35% for a single issuer when exceptional market conditions apply (as set out in section 4 of Schedule III).